coderextreme/x3djson/README.md

 npm install
 ```

-* Schema can be found in mappings/x3djson.jsonschema
+* JSON Schema can be found in mappings/x3djson.jsonschema

 ### Run node server